Building Design: Circulation

+By 2025, Building Design had over 141,500 registered users and more than 17,100 paid users.
+Its website, bdonline.co.uk, attracted 79,000 unique users and over 210,000 page impressions per month.
+The publication also had a social media reach of 198,000 across Facebook, Twitter, and LinkedIn.

-The publishing company is UBM Built Environment, a division of UBM plc, which also publishes Building and Property Week.
+The publishing company is Assemble Media Group, which also publishes Building and Housing Today.

 AYA and YAYA

-BD hosts the Architect of the Year Awards and Young Architect of the Year in central London, attended by approximately 6000 guests.
+BD hosts the Architect of the Year Awards and Young Architect of the Year in central London, attended annually by over 500 senior decision makers.

 The Architect of the Year Awards reward the UK's top architectural practices behind excellent built projects.
 Since their launch in 2004, the awards have grown in size and stature, featuring entries and attendance from leading practices, and have become firmly established as a key event in the architectural calendar.
 The awards night is now one of the largest gatherings of architects in the UK.

 The Young Architect of the Year Award recognises and rewards Europe's most promising new architects and practices.
 Previous winners have included Coffey Architects, Jonathan Hendry, Serie Architects, David Kohn Architects, Hackett Hall McKnight, Carmody Groarke, Nord and Lynch Architects.

 World Architecture 100

 BD publishes an annual ranking of the world's biggest architecture practices known as the World Architecture 100.
 The listing is distributed to the top FTSE 100 companies as well as BD subscribers and is available to buy online.